deanagan/charting-pocs/README.md

-# Recipes
+# Scoreboard
- This is a simple recipes project using Spring in the backend and React on the front end.
+ This is a POC only